Martin Wickramasinghe: Later years

 Wickramasinghe visited Cuba on the invitation of the Cuban Government in 1968.
 In 1973, Wickramasinghe wrote a new biography of Buddha titled Bava Taranaya.
 In it the great teacher's change from royal heir in-waiting to philosopher-mendicant is portrayed as being a result of his sympathy to the poor and the downtrodden of society.
+That same year, he was nominated for the Nobel Prize in Literature by Ediriweera Sarachchandra.

 Wickramasinghe died on 23 July 1976 and his home is now a folk museum.

 Personal life

 Wickramasinghe married Kataluwe Balage Prema de Silva on 30 November 1925.
-They move to Mount-Lavinia, where their first child Susantha Manuwarna is born and dies three months later.
+They move to Mount-Lavinia, where their first child Susantha Manuwarna died three months after birth.
 They would have six more children, three sons and three daughters.
-Their eldest son Sarath Kusum Wickramasinghe, served as Sri Lankan High Commissioner to the United Kingdom from 1995 to 1999.
+Their eldest surviving son Sarath Kusum Wickramasinghe, served as Sri Lankan High Commissioner to the United Kingdom from 1995 to 1999.
 Wickramasinghe built himself a house Samudrasanna Road, Mount-Lavinia in 1939.
-In 1941, his family home in Koggala was taken over by the British military when RAF Koggala was established during world war 2.
+In 1941, his family home in Koggala was taken over by the British military when RAF Koggala was established during World War II.
 In 1950, he sold his house in Mount-Lavinia and moved to Thimbirigasyaya to allow his children to attend university.
 In 1956, he moved to Bandarawela, where he took up residence.